IshmamShah/RINQ/README.md

 ## Contents
 - **notebook folder**: Contains all the Jupyter notebooks to reproduce the results in the manuscript.
-- **PDF files**: Contain the Jupyter Notebook code for the implementation of the RINQ pipeline for each of the proteins.
-All required packages are listed within these notebook files.
-A user can copy the notebook code and run it as-is to replicate the pipeline on their machine.
 - **PNG files**: Contain the network visualizations generated during analysis.

 ---